Chithira Thirunal Balarama Varma: Industrial and infrastructure development

 Public Transport Department (renamed Kerala State Road Transport Corporation)The Travancore government, headed by King Chithira Thirunal Balarama Varma, decided to establish the Travancore State Transport Department (TSTD) the predecessor of KSRTC, to improve the existing public-transport system.Initially, the department imported 60 Commer PNF3 chassis from England.
 Under the supervision of E.G Salter, the then Assistant Operating Superintendent of London Passenger Transport Board, the imported chassis were fitted with Perkins Lynx diesel engines.
-The bus bodies were built by department staff, and Travancore Dewan C. P. Ramaswami Iyer insisted on using local wood.
+The bus bodies were built by department staff, and Travancore Dewan C. P. Ramaswami Iyerinsisted on using local wood.
 The body shop (supervised by Salter) was originally in Chakai, and was later moved to Pappanamcode.
 Salter's experimental body design became standard on the rest of the buses.

 Most of the private operators on the Thiruvananthapuram-Kanyakumari route had to close when the roads were nationalized, and many experienced drivers, conductors, and inspectors lost their jobs.
 TSTD recruited them, and Salter selected 60 people out of 81 applicants.
 Nearly one hundred applicants with bachelor's degrees were employed as inspectors and conductors.

 The state road-transport service was inaugurated on 20 February 1938 by Maharaja Sree Chithira Thirunal, who (with his family, Col. Goda Varma Raja, and other dignitaries) rode the first bus on the Main Road to Kowdiar Square; Salter drove the bus.
 A fleet of 33 buses and a large crowd joined in the celebration.
 On 21 February 1938, the first bus operated from Thiruvananthapuram to Kanyakumari.

 The early buses had 23 leather seats.
 Entry was through the rear, and the buses had a centre aisle.
 Ten first-class seats were in the front.
 Schedules, fares and stops were published, and a parcel service began in which goods could be delivered by designated agents.
 Conductors wore khaki with a white topi, and inspectors wore khaki.
 Conductors had machines to issue tickets.
 Later buses were manufactured by Dodge, Fargo, Bedford, and Chevrolet.

 The TSTD operated on three routes: Thiruvananthapuram-Nagercoil, Nagercoil-Kanyakumari, and Nagercoil-Colachel.
 Regular service began on 21 February 1938 with 39 buses.
 The minimum fare for one mile was one-half chakram The next fare was one chakram, and first-class tickets were 50 percent more.
 Children under age three travelled free, and those between three and 14 paid half the fare.
 Luggage under 28 pounds (13 kg) was free; 28–56 pounds (13–25 kg) was four chakrams, and 56–112 pounds (25–51 kg) was six chakrams.The Motor Vehicle Act was passed in 1939.
 Bus service was extended to Kochi in 1949, and to the Malabar region in 1956.